Sort plastic by shape, not by number

 These items are OK in your recycling container – rinse thoroughly

 - Plastic bottles, jugs and jars 6 ounces or larger, any container with a threaded neck (for a screw-on lid) or neck narrower than the base.
-This includes milk jugs, peanut butter jars and bottles from grooming and cleaning products (shampoo, laundry soap, etc.).
+This includes milk jugs, peanut butter jars, and bottles that held personal care and cleaning products (shampoo, laundry soap, etc.).

 - Plastic tubs 6 ounces or larger, usually round with a wider rim than base and contain products such as salsa, margarine, cottage cheese, hummus, etc.

 - Planting/nursery pots larger than 4 inches in diameter and made of rigid (rather than crinkly or flexible) plastic.
 Remove any loose dirt.

 - Buckets 5 gallons or smaller.
 Handles are OK.

 Do not include these items in your recycling container

 - Plastic bags.
 They are recyclable, but not at the curb.
 Plastic bags are a serious problem for recycling facilities.
 They get caught in machinery, which causes costly shut-downs of sorting lines to cut the bags out of the equipment.
 Take plastic bags back to stores or drop them off at recycling centers where they are collected separately from other plastics.

 - Bottles that have contained hazardous materials such as motor oil, pesticides, herbicides.
 Bottles that have contained cleaning products are OK.

 - Lids.
 They are too small or too flat to be sorted out of commingled recyclables and usually end up at paper mills where they contaminate the paper.
 They are recyclable at some recycling centers, but at home they are garbage.